asjadnaqvi/stata-schemepack/README.md

 ### Change log
 * 15 Jun 2021: Schemes updated to make them compatible with Stata 15 and earlier.
-The s2-scheme.scheme was updated to a new version in 2019 and older version were giving errors.
+The s2-scheme.scheme was updated to a new version in 2019 and the older scheme version was giving errors.
 * 16 Apr 2021: Very minor fixes to some colors.
 Histograms fixed and added to the graphs.
 Following schemes added: **brbg**, **piyg**, **ptol**, **jet**, **w3d**
 * 08 Apr 2021: Repository created with pkg file and the following schemes added: **tableau**, **cividis**, **viridis**, **hue**